Google Cloud SQL / PostgreSQL¶

 Upgrading major version¶

-Upgrading requires the instance to become unavailable for a period of time.
-Be sure to schedule your upgrade when database activity is low.
+Upgrading requires the instance to become unavailable for a period of time depending on the size of your database (expect 10 minutes or more of downtime).
+Be sure to schedule your upgrade when your application can be offline.

 Deleting the database¶